wilmixjemin8/Web/README.md

 the  Web  for  security  purpose.

-c)  Web   is   used   in  cloud  computing  and  mobile  cloud computing
+c)  Web   is   used  to  be  deploy  in  cloud  computing  and  mobile  cloud computing

 d)  WEB  contains  beautiful  designs  and Themes  .

 e)  WEB  also  act  as  DYNAMIC  HTML  and  it   can

-interact  with  security   DATABASE  WDBAJAS.
+interact  with  security   DATABASE  WDBAJ$.

 f) WEB  also  has  OOPS  concepts.